telerik/winforms-docs/controls/scheduler/appointments-and-dialogs/working-with-resources.md

 ---
 title: Working with Resources
-page_title: Working with Resources | RadScheduler
+page_title: Working with Resources - WinForms Scheduler Control
-description: Working with Resources
+description: When WinForms Scheduler is grouped by resources it stores them in the Resources collection.
+Get familiar how to manage this collection.
 slug: winforms-scheduler-working-with-resources
 tags: recurrence,rule,walkthrough
 published: True